AlfrescoLabs/chef-alfresco/README.md

 }
 ```

-The `files_cookbook` configuration allows to load file configuration's templates (such as [server.xml.erb](https://github.com/maoo/chef-alfresco/blob/master/templates/default/server.xml.erb)) from the alfresco Chef Cookbook instead of the original Tomcat one.

-Check the [list of configuration attributes](https://github.com/maoo/chef-alfresco/blob/master/attributes/default.rb) and its defaults.

 #### mysql

 Installs and configures a local instance MySQL 5.7 Community Server, creates a database and a granted user; hereby the default configuration: